nOkuda/reviewlabeljob/README.md

 In order to generate `toptopic.pickle`, you will need to run multiple scripts.
 First, build a corpus pickle with `pickle_data.py`, available in the `activetm` library.
-If you do now know where your Python libraries are installed, refer to appropriate documentation.
+If you do not know where your Python libraries are installed, refer to appropriate documentation.
 There are many details to the settings file required to run this script, and they are explained in the `activetm` README, but an example settings file can be found in `analyze/amazon.settings`.
 You will have